BillOchieng/-Efficient-Data-Exchange-and-Analysis-Building-a-Distributed-System-with-Golang-and-Python-using-gR/README.md

-# In this paper, I discuss the characteristics of concurrency in Go programs and a deployment strategy for detecting races continuously using dynamic race detection
+# "Exploring Concurrency in Go Programs and Continuous Dynamic Race Detection Deployment Strategies"

 This is a Go program that demonstrates concurrency using Goroutines and Mutexes.